Up to 60% off sofas & mattresses — limited‑time deals.

 What's the difference between a contract-grade lobby sofa and a residential sofa?

-Contract pieces are built for higher cycles of use, clearer compliance documentation, and serviceable parts and warranties.
+Contract pieces are built for heavier cycles of use and usually come with clearer compliance documents, service options, and commercial warranties.

 Leather or fabric: which is easier in a lobby?